CCM19-Plugins

 }

-Menu items in the domain-menu (i.e. those whose controller is derived from DomainDependantController) are automatically shown-/hidden when the plugin is activated for the domain (de-).
+Menu items in the domain-menu (i.e., those whose controllers extend DomainDependantController) are automatically-/hidden when the plugin is activated for the domain (de-).

-Menu items that are not domain-dependent are automatically hidden in the Agency-version if the plugin is blocked for a customer.
+Menu items that are not domain-dependent are automatically hidden in the Agency-version when the plugin is disabled for a client.

-For more specific requirements, it is also possible to set menu items manually via an event-listerner on the event App\Event\MenuGenerationEvent.
+For more specific requirements, it is also possible to manually set menu entries via an event-listener for the App\Event\MenuGenerationEvent.

-The event ccm19.controller.request.<route_name>, e.g. ccm19.controller.request.app_dashboard, can be used to react to a route before the respective controller is executed.
+Using the event ccm19.controller.request.<route_name>—for example, ccm19.controller.request.app_dashboard—you can respond to a route before the respective controller is executed.

-The event ccm19.controller.response.<route_name>, on the other hand, allows code to be executed after the controller has run through.
+The ccm19.controller.response.<route_name> event, on the other hand, allows code to be executed after the controller has completed.

-Both events are not triggered in the event of unauthorized access, e.g. if a route that requires a logged-in user is called without a valid session.
+Neither event is triggered in the event of unauthorized access—for example, when a route that requires a logged-in user is called without a valid session.